• Skip to primary navigation

 The Best Light Bulbs for the Bedroom

-Keep the lighting in bedrooms softer to promote rest and aid with falling asleep easier.
+Keep the lighting in bedrooms a soft white light to promote rest and aid with falling asleep easier.
 Sticking to 800 or less lumens is a good general rule of thumb in the bedroom.
 You can even lower the Kelvins to 2700.
 These are great light bulbs for bedrooms.

 However, if you read or have kids that do homework in their rooms, you may want to include task lighting that’s a little brighter, like in a desk lamp.